RohitGupta1237/textToVisual/README.md

 Please find enclosed herewith my project entitled 'Text To Visual' which is required to complete my internship with Microsoft.

-This project converts text to visuals which help user to actually know how things apear in real world.
+This project converts text to visuals which help user to actually know how things appear in real world.

 For this project I have written the code in python.
 The project deployement is done with the Azure app service using flask framework.